 What you should do now?

-You will be put through to a member of our social welfare and housing team who will ask you specific details about then issue you are facing.
+You will be put through to a member of housing and social care team who will ask you specific details about then issue you are facing.
 We will then be able to advice you on whether or not we can take any action on your behalf.